Trepassey Formation: Members

+Paleoenvironment

+The environment of the Trepassey Formation, at the time of its deposition, was on a deep ocean marginal slope.
+This has been inferred from the finer grains and southern palaeocurrent, which is consistent with marginal slope environments, especially ones that sit just above the turbidity currents, fast moving water, that would have carried much coarser grained material.
+There are also slumped units present within the formation, hinting towards the presence of an appreciable slope, which further suggests that the Trepassey Formation was deposited on a very steep marginal slope.

 Paleobiota

-Like the other overlying and underlying formations, the Trepassey Formation represents a rare deep-marine paleoenviroment, situated on a slope, which was home to various sessile forms, like the petalonamids Fractofusus and Trepassia, and even rare examples of life, like the staurozoan cnidarian Mamsetia, previously the paratype of Haootia.
+Like the other overlying and underlying formations, the Trepassey Formation represents a rare deep-marine paleoenviroment, situated on a slope, which was home to various sessile forms, like the petalonamids Fractofusus and Trepassia, and even rare examples of organisms related to modern animals, like the staurozoan cnidarian Mamsetia, previously the paratype of Haootia.